AdamBreece/gcdcourseproject/CodeBook.md

 1. Melts `mergedData` using the activity and subject.id columns for id variables.
 1. Casts the molten data, by activity and subject.id, using mean as the aggregate function.
 The result of this cast operation is stored in the data.table variable `tidyData`.
-1. Writes the cast summary data to tidy.csv.
+1. Writes the cast summary data to tidy.txt in the current working directory.